 My favorite lettuce wraps recipe is the turkey lettuce wraps found in the LadyBoss Pocket Personal Trainer.

 - Preheat skillet to medium-high heat.
-Add turkey and mushrooms to skillet.
-Cook until turkey has browned and is no longer pink.
+Add turkey and mushrooms to the skillet.
+Cook until the turkey has browned and is no longer pink.
 Melt in cheese.